xvhHaloxx/Roblox-Scripts/README.md

 ### First Time
 - Open command prompt and navigate to the folder the files are stored in using 'cd "PATH OF FOLDER"'
 - Make sure you have NodeJS installed then type 'npm install'
+## After Installation
+- Each time you want to use script, open command prompt and make sure the directory is where all the files are.
+Type 'node .' and press enter.
+The server is now on!
-- Type 'node .' each time you want to use script (THE SERVER MUST BE ON OR IT WILL ERROR IN ROBLOX)
+- Run this script ```loadstring(game:HttpGetAsync("https://raw.githubusercontent.com/xvhHaloxx/Roblox-Scripts/chess-ai/RUN%20THIS%20IN%20ROBLOX.lua"))()``` (THE SERVER MUST BE ON OR IT WILL ERROR WHEN CALCULATING BEST MOVE)
-- Run this script ```loadstring(game:HttpGetAsync("https://raw.githubusercontent.com/xvhHaloxx/Roblox-Scripts/chess-ai/RUN%20THIS%20IN%20ROBLOX.lua"))()```
 ---

 ## [The Game](https://www.roblox.com/games/6222531507/CHESS)